The importance of the whole child

 A critical part of our week is Chapel.
 Students come together during chapel to sing and listen to an age appropriate story either from our Chaplain or a guest speaker.
 This is a highlight of the week for our students.
 Each class has the opportunity to lead the singing and they love the involvement that this brings.

-Our Castle Hill campus has great facilities catering for best educational practice.
-All students have lessons in our full computer lab, as well as access to computers in their classrooms, an iPad lab which is brought to their classroom, smart boards in every room, not to mention the well-equipped library, specialist art room and two playgrounds.
+Both our Castle Hill and Kellyville campuses have great facilities catering for best educational practice.
+All students have lessons in our full computer lab, as well as access to computers in their classrooms, an iPad lab which is brought to their classroom, smart boards in every room, not to mention the well-equipped library, specialist art rooms and playgrounds.

 Specialist Teachers and Subjects